-The arms are the upper limbs of the body.
-They’re some of the most complex and frequently used body parts.
+The arms are the higher limbs of the physique.
+They’re among the most complicated and incessantly used physique elements.

-The upper arm includes the shoulder as well as the area between the shoulder and elbow joint.
-The bones of the upper arm include the:
+The higher arm consists of the shoulder in addition to the world between the shoulder and elbow joint.
+The bones of the higher arm embody the:

 - Scapula.
-The scapula is also called the shoulder blade.
-It’s a triangle-shaped flat bone that’s connected to the body by mostly muscle.
+The scapula can also be known as the shoulder blade.
+It’s a triangle-shaped flat bone that’s related to the physique by largely muscle.
 It attaches the arm to the torso.

 - Clavicle.
-The clavicle is also called the collarbone.
-Like the scapula, it attaches the arm to the torso.
-It also helps to distribute force from the upper part of the arm to the rest of the skeleton.
+The clavicle can also be known as the collarbone.
+Just like the scapula, it attaches the arm to the torso.
+It additionally helps to distribute pressure from the higher a part of the arm to the remainder of the skeleton.

 - Humerus.
-The humerus is a long bone in the upper arm.
-It’s located between the scapula and the elbow joint.
-Many muscles and ligaments in the arm are attached to the humerus.
+The humerus is a protracted bone within the higher arm.
+It’s positioned between the scapula and the elbow joint.
+Many muscle tissue and ligaments within the arm are connected to the humerus.

 - Acromioclavicular joint.
 The scapula and the clavicle meet at this joint.

 - Glenohumeral joint.
-This is the joint where the scapula and humerus meet.
+That is the joint the place the scapula and humerus meet.

 - Sternoclavicular joint.
 The clavicle connects to the sternum (breastbone) at this joint.